bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-28-newsletter.md

 ---
-This week's newsletter describes the disclosure of two vulnerabilities in LND and includes our regular sections with summaries of popular questions and answers from the Bitcoin StackExchange, announcements of releases and release candidates, and descriptions of changes to popular Bitcoin infrastructure software.
+This week's newsletter describes the disclosure of two vulnerabilities in LND and includes our regular sections with summaries of popular questions and answers from the Bitcoin Stack Exchange, announcements of releases and release candidates, and descriptions of changes to popular Bitcoin infrastructure software.